 A famous verse that goes along with trusting and obeying God’s leading in our life is Proverbs 3:5-6:

 Thoughts on the posts that were linked up last week:

 There were many great posts linked up last week!
-Here are 3 posts that challenged me personally or spiritually (I pin the posts I feature):
+Here is the top post that challenged me personally or spiritually (I pin the posts I feature):

 - 7 Tips for Your Intentional Relationship with Christ by Loving Christ Ministries: I definitely need to be more intentional, and I think I will take her 7 tips and work through them to help me be more intentional in my private devotional time with God.

 Here are the rules for this linky:

 - Do NOT link up recipes, reviews, giveaways, diy, or crafts.